-The result was a debacle for the Tropicana reband effort spelled disastrous consequences for farmers and the company.
+The result: bad branding and ultimate logo fail.
+Rebranding turned into a debacle for the Tropicana which led to disastrous consequences for farmers and the company.

-It looked like a cheap generic brand that was too far from the recognizable product consumers regularly purchased.
+Rebranded Tropicana looked like any other inexpensive and generic brand that was too far from the recognizable product consumers regularly purchased.

-Tropicana unleashed their white packaging that removed the orange itself from the visuals.
-The fruit was replaced with an orange-colored liquid in a glass.
+Tropicana unleashed their white packaging without the well-known orange on it.
+Instead, the fruit was replaced with an orange-colored liquid in a glass.

-It’s estimated their sales dropped as much as 20% before they reverted back to their familiar design.
+Consequently, Tropicana’s estimated sales dropped as much as 20% before they decided to revert back to their familiar design.

-What can we learn from this rebranding fail?
+What can we learn from this bad branding example?